nygeog/beh_public/meetings/readme.md

 -----#####Meetings from 2014-07-02 -> 2015* 9-1 (605) 475-6700 (372835) - code 169-6028
 605 475-6700

+##2015-10-27

+####Possible projects:
+Vital Stats - NYC - prenatal and birth weight of Mom's.
+W/ addresses of Mom's.
+120,000 births per year.
+2008, 2009 pregnancies.
+Track kids into fitnessgram (2015).
+Outcome childhood obestiy.
+Link across pregnancies, for time series of women (with pregnancies).
+Robin Hood.

+####PATs points
+Check joins on GPS points and accelormeter.

+####NETS
+Check with Tanya if Primary_Address == missing, if in latest version of NETS, was populated with Secondary_Address.
+And whether our Secondary address geocoded percentage includes the "carry-over from Secondary to populate Primary Address" counts towards that 1.3%.

+Check to see what I sent Tanya gyms or all NETS attribtuted to NETS.
+**UPDATE** just sent her intersects for PA venues.

 ##2015-10-06
 ####PATs GPS data processing
 * Spent last week or so processing PATS GPS data with built environment data following the work outlined in the Driscoll project.